mbui0529/freewayDataCloud/README.md

 * mongoDB installed

 2. Execution
-* run sqlite querries in data folder.
+* run sqlite queries in data folder.
-* run mongoDB uploading in data folder.
+* run mongoDB uploading queries in data folder.
 * execute python programs.

 PS: When working with mongoDB cloud, use your own username and password.